kigawas/flask-scaffold/README.md

 -   Supposing `virtualenv` is installed, if not, run `[sudo] pip3 install -U virtualenv` first.

 -   (Optional) Docker and docker compose (It's okay if you don't want to use docker.)

+## Main features

+-   Use blueprints to organize directory structure

+-   Colorful logger in terminals, stolen from [tornado](https://github.com/tornadoweb/tornado/blob/master/tornado/log.py)

+-   Gunicorn aiohttp server for production use

+-   Integrated with static analysis and lint tools like `mypy`, `black`, and `flake8`

 ## Common tasks